AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     **Result**: The PI to OCS Configuration Utility opens.
 See [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.

-    **Note:** An agent cannot be registered until a PI Data Archive server has been configured using the utility.
+    **Note:** An agent cannot be registered until a PI Data Archive server has been added and configured.

 ## Verify the PI to OCS Agent is running and registered